OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 For Android, we define "root detection" a bit more broadly, including custom ROMs detection, i.e., determining whether the device is a stock Android build or a custom build.

-In the following section, we list some common root detection methods you'll encounter.
-You'll find some of these methods implemented in the [OWASP UnCrackable Apps for Android](0x08b-Reference-Apps.md#android-crackmes) that accompany the OWASP Mobile Testing Guide.

 Root detection can also be implemented through libraries such as [RootBeer](https://github.com/scottyab/rootbeer "RootBeer").

 #### Google Play Integrity